Established in 2000, Enterprise Estonia (EAS) is an Estonian governmental agency that supports:

-Our activities contribute to the achievement of long-term strategic goals of the Estonian economy.
-To this end, we support the development of companies that have export capacity and create higher added value.
-Our long-term goal is to help Estonia become one of the most competitive countries in the world.
+Our activities contribute to achieving the long-term strategic goals of the Estonian economy and our further aim is to facilitate the process of Estonia becoming one of the most competitive countries in the world.

 Building a successful Estonia.